-It may be more common and faster for companies listed on the SME Board and/or ChiNext Board to delist.
+It may be more common and faster for companies listed on ChiNext Board and/or STAR Board to delist.
+ChiNext Board and STAR Board have stricter criteria for delisting compared to the main boards.
 This may have an adverse impact on the relevant Sub-Fund if the companies that it invests in are delisted.

-- Risk associated with Small-Capitalisation / Mid-Capitalisation Companies

-The stocks of small-capitalisation / mid-capitalisation companies may have lower liquidity and their prices are more volatile to adverse economic developments than those of larger capitalisation companies in general.
+- Concentration risk: STAR Board is a newly established board and may have a limited number of listed companies during the initial stage.
+Investments in STAR Board may be concentrated in a small number of stocks and subject the relevant Sub-Fund to higher concentration risk. - Risk associated with Small-Capitalisation / Mid-Capitalisation Companies The stocks of small-capitalisation / mid-capitalisation companies may have lower liquidity and their prices are more volatile to adverse economic developments than those of larger capitalisation companies in general.